-Wisconsin hospitals have led the country in their willingness to share information on the cost, quality and safety of the care they provide in their communities – making Wisconsin a national model for health care transparency.
+Wisconsin hospitals have led the country in their willingness to share information on the cost, quality, and safety of the care they provide in their communities – making Wisconsin a national model for health care transparency.

-- PricePoint provides hospital-specific information about health care services and charges in Wisconsin – but it goes one step further by also providing information on the professional, rehabilitation, skilled nursing, ancillary and pharmacy services that may accompany the various procedures and treatments performed by the hospital.
-This gives you a better understanding about all the services that make up your care and how those services contribute to the charges you might see on your bill or in a report from your insurance company.
+- PricePoint provides hospital-specific information about health care services and charges in Wisconsin – but it goes one step further by also providing information on the professional, rehabilitation, skilled nursing, ancillary, and pharmacy services that may accompany the various procedures and treatments performed by the hospital.
+This gives you a better understanding of all the services that make up your care and how those services contribute to the charges you might see on your bill or in a report from your insurance company.

 - Of course, every patient is different.
-The actual charges will vary depending on your unique health situation, the specific providers that treat you, your insurance and any financial assistance you might receive for these services.
+The actual charges will vary depending on your unique health situation, the specific providers that treat you, your insurance, and any financial assistance you might receive for these services.

-- This means the information displayed in PricePoint should be used as a starting point for an informed discussion between you, your doctors and your insurance company.
+- This means the information displayed in PricePoint should be used as a starting point for an informed discussion between you, your doctors, and your insurance company.